steqeq/0000/docs/tutorials/install/windows/cli/install.md

 ## HIP SDK installation

-The command line installer is the same executable which is used by the graphical front-end.
+The command-line installer is the same executable which is used by the graphical front-end.
 Download the installer from the
 [HIP-SDK download page](https://www.amd.com/en/developer/rocm-hub/hip-sdk.html).
-The options supported by the command line interface are summarized in the following table.
+The options supported by the command-line interface (CLI) are summarized in the following table.

 ```{table} HIP SDK Command Line Options
 :name: hip-sdk-cli-install